1000grams/decodedGIT/docs/README.md

 ## Cognito Access Check

-The sign-in page posts the user's email to a backend endpoint which verifies the `artist` group membership in Cognito.
+The login page posts the user's email to a backend endpoint which verifies the `artist` group membership in Cognito.
 Add the URL to your `.env`:

 ```bash